 Now that we’re out of consumer debt we try our best to stay out of it by prioritizing our emergency fund and keeping spending to a minimum.
 Minimalism makes both these tasks easier!
 Cleaning house takes a lot less time as well since I do not have an endless amount of frames on the walls or shelf space to dust every week.

 Suchot’s note: An easy way to save money is to use Trim, a free app that helps you by canceling old subscriptions, setting spending alerts, checking how much you spent on ride-sharing apps the previous month, negotiating your cable bill, and more.
-You can try out Trim here and see what it can save you!
+You can try out Trim for free here and see what it can save you!

 What could a minimalist lifestyle save you?